5 Of The Most Outrageous Things Roseanne Barr Has Ever Said Or Done In Her Career

-Earlier today, veteran actress and comedian Roseanne Barr found herself in a firestorm of controversy, after replying to a Twitter user and referring to Valerie Jarrett, an African-American woman who had once served as Barack Obama’s top presidential adviser, as an “ape.”
-This led to Barr’s own Roseanne co-stars and coworkers issuing statements that distanced themselves from Barr and her beliefs and social media comments, and ultimately, the rebooted show’s cancellation by ABC, amid major backlash from fans and fellow celebrities alike.
+Earlier today, veteran actress and comedian Roseanne Barr found herself in a firestorm of controversy after replying to a Twitter user and referring to Valerie Jarrett, an African-American woman who once served as Barack Obama’s top presidential adviser, as an “ape.”
+This led to Barr’s own Roseanne co-stars and coworkers issuing statements that distanced themselves from Barr and her beliefs and social media comments.
+Ultimately, the rebooted show was canceled by ABC, amid major backlash from fans and fellow celebrities alike.

 Through the years, Barr has ruffled many feathers with her statements and actions, and these are five other times when the outspoken comedian did or said something that courted a ton of controversy and outrage.